 Using the Oxera (2008) weights for the composite benchmark has a very small impact on the estimate (less than 0.1 percentage points per annum).
-If the Oxera (2008) capital substitution adjustment is used the benchmark estimate decreases by 0.4 percentage points per annum to 1.1% per annum.
+Note, because of the different methodology adopted in this report to Oxera (2008) we cannot undertake a sensitivity using the same (0.5) capital substitution adjustment.

 3.4.
-Frontier Shift versus Catch-up
+Frontier shift versus catch-up